vishwesh3/vishwesh3.github.io/_posts/2018-06-16-tafy-find-best-time-to-leave.markdown

 Sounds useful?
 [Try](http://bit.ly/tafy) it out.
 Happy to hear your feedback.

-Thanks to [@dhananjayjs](http://bit.ly/d-in-linkedin) for that awestricking moment which has helped me in sketching the idea of Taffy, Thanks [@RGengage](http://bit.ly/r-in-linkedin) for feature ideas, Thanks [@TechGirlPooja](http://bit.ly/p-in-linkedin) for helping the release land here :)
+Thanks to [@dhananjayjs](http://bit.ly/d-in-linkedin) for that awestricking moment which helped me sketching the idea of Tafy, Thanks [@RGengage](http://bit.ly/r-in-linkedin) for feature ideas, Thanks [@TechGirlPooja](http://bit.ly/p-in-linkedin) for helping the release land here :thumbsup:

 Made with :heart: in India